 Although fabrics like cotton are extremely comfortable to wear all day, they also retain moisture and don't dry out quickly.
 This is a breeding ground for thigh chafing.
 Choose fabrics that are moisture- wicking, which keep the sweat away from the skin and dry out quickly.
 If you use briefs, it can be a smart decision to switch to boxers as they cover most areas of your thighs and prevent thigh chafing during exercise or daily walks.

 The best way to prevent any moisture residue on your thighs while wearing pants is to apply a generous amount of talcum or anti-fungal powder.
 Powders can absorb sweat and don't dry out your skin in any way.
 If you are wearing shorts, you can use powder-based creams or a lubricating anti-chafing roll-on cream.
-But if you cannot find one handy, you can apply virgin coconut oil to create a skin barrier.

 3.Wear anti- chafing clothing while exercising